 Trisomy 13 occurs when each cell in the body has three copies of chromosome 13 instead of the usual two copies.
 Trisomy 13 can also result from an extra copy of chromosome 13 in only some of the body's cells (mosaic trisomy 13).

-In some cases, trisomy 13 occurs when part of chromosome 13 becomes attached (translocated) to another chromosome during the formation of reproductive cells (eggs and sperm) or very early in embryonic development.
+In some cases, trisomy 13 occurs when chromosome 13 becomes attached (translocated) to another chromosome during the formation of reproductive cells (eggs and sperm) or very early in embryonic development.
 Affected individuals have two copies of chromosome 13, plus extra material from chromosome 13 attached to another chromosome.
 People with this genetic change are said to have translocation trisomy 13.
-The physical signs of translocation trisomy 13 may be different from those typically seen in trisomy 13 because only part of chromosome 13 is present in three copies.
+The physical signs of translocation trisomy 13 may be different from those typically seen in trisomy 13 when only part of chromosome 13 is present in three copies.

 Researchers believe that extra copies of some genes on chromosome 13 disrupt the course of normal development, causing the characteristic features of trisomy 13 and the increased risk of medical problems associated with this disorder.More About This Health Condition